Friccomi/TPFINAL-COMPLETO/README.md

 # ITBA: Final Proyect, Data Cloud Engineer

 ## Problem to resolve:
-   - We need to know whitch airports had days with anormal delays.
+   - As a travel agent we are insterest in knowing the more realiable airports, that mean the ones that have least anormal delays departures, so we can recomend them to our clients.
-   - The data sets has rows with only the airport and no data.
+   - The data sets has some rows with only the airport and no data.
 Those rows where delete.
-   - The column that has delay time with negative numbers, means the flight took off before the departure time, those number were considered as zero delay.
+   - The column that has the delay time with negative numbers, means the flight took off before the departure time, those numbers were
+     considered as zero delay.

 ## Architecture:
    - VPC.